 Teaching values to kids might somehow be difficult but with fun and engaging activities, it becomes easier.
 Recently, the lesson in our Values Education subject was about Pagtanggap ng Puna (Accepting Criticisms).
-It’s one of the lessons that is difficult to teach since in reality, we get hurt when we receive criticisms.
-I was thinking what kind of activity we can do in class to make it more realistic, but at the same time, one that is easy to process and kid-friendly.
+It’s one of the lessons that are difficult to teach since, in reality, we get hurt when we receive criticisms.
+I was thinking about what kind of activity we can do in class to make it more realistic, but at the same time, one that is easy to process and kid-friendly.

 Glad that I found this lesson idea on one of the Values Ed books in my classroom.
 It is through the use of paper fans and a simple sing-along activity.

 *Before doing this activity, make sure to orient the pupils on what they are about to do.
 Assure them that the activity will only be used as a springboard to the lesson and that later on, you will discuss why they needed to do the activity.

 - Each pupil will make a paper fan.
 They will have to write their names in the concealed part of the paper fan.